fommil/fpmortals/manuscript/complete.md

     def ++(xs: OrdSeq[A]): OrdSeq[A] = ...
   }
   object OrdSeq {
-    private implicit def keyer: Reducer[A, LastOption[A]] = a => Tag(Some(a))
+    private implicit def keyer[A]: Reducer[A, LastOption[A]] = a => Tag(Some(a))
     def apply[A: Order](as: A*): OrdSeq[A] = ...
   }
 ~~~~~~~~

-but `OrdSeq` has no typeclass instances so it is only useful to build up an
+but `OrdSeq` has no typeclass instances so it is only useful for building up an
 ordered sequence.
+We can extract the underlying `FingerTree` if needed.

-By far the most common use of `FingerTree` is as an efficient intermediate
+But the most common use of `FingerTree` is as an efficient intermediate holder
-holder for `String` representations for use in the `Show` typeclass, which uses
+for `String` representations in `Show`.
+Building a single `String` can be
-a locally scoped mutable `StringBuilder` for maximum efficiency.

-Building a single `String` can be thousands of times faster than the default
+thousands of times faster than the default `case class` implementation of nested
-`case class` implementation of `.toString`, which builds a `String` for every
-layer in the ADT.
+`.toString`, which builds a `String` for every layer in the ADT.

 {lang="text"}
 ~~~~~~~~